Martin7-1/Martin7-1/README.md

 ### 😆 Intro

-* 🔭 I'm currently participating in the WeChat Mini Program Competition, and I was mainly responsible for the backend.
+* 🔭 I'm currently participating in the WeChat Mini Program Competition, and I'm mainly responsible for the backend.
 * 🌱 I’m currently learning Springboot, Unity2D and Software Engineering.
 * 🎆 I'm currently interested in machine learning and game engine develop
 * 📫 How to reach me: my email: 201250182@smail.nju.edu.cn | 1754350460@qq.com